 Hard gamification transforms an everyday activity into a game.
 Apps like Swell and Smile allow you to create a point system to reward your users.
 Similarly, apps like Duolingo test their users and reward them with positive feedback.
 This system engages the visitor by appealing to competition and the pursuit of success.

-An easy way to reduce friction at the payment stage is by creating an interactive form that displays certain text or elements based on the respondent's selections.
+Shopify doesn't allow you to use plugins and apps on payment pages.
+An easy way to reduce friction at the payment stage is by creating a form that displays certain text or elements based on the respondent's selections.
 This is easy to do using a form builder like Paperform that offers conditional display and logic.

 Create the perfect form for your Shopify store in minutes using Paperform.
-Try it free for 14 days with no CC details required.
+Try it free for 14 days with no credit card details required.